catalystneuro/neuroconv/docs/user_guide/temporal_alignment.rst

 ---------------------------------

 The above sections do not go into great detail about how exactly to go about tracking and storing all the relative timing information.
-Different labs may have different approaches and some state-of-the-art acquisition systems will automatically synchronize between various data streams.
 One common approach is to utilize electrophysiology boards due to their naturally high sampling frequency.
 With this approach, the activity of a particular channel can be setup to receive a signal sent from a secondary system every time a certain event occurs.
 Those events could be mechanical triggers, analog signals from environmental electrodes, digital codes, or simple TTLs (# TODO: link to examples of these).